Fine-tuned universe

+Timeline of the expansion of the universe, where space is represented schematically at each time by circular sections.
+On the left, the dramatic expansion of inflation; at the center, the expansion accelerates (artist's concept; neither time nor size are to scale).

-The fine-tuned universe is the hypothesis that, because "life as we know it" could not exist if the constants of nature – such as the electron charge, the gravitational constant and others – had been even slightly different, the universe must be tuned specifically for life.
-In practice, this hypothesis is formulated in terms of dimensionless physical constants.
+The fine-tuned universe is the hypothesis that, because "life as we know it" could not exist if the constants of nature—such as the electron charge or the gravitational constant—had been even slightly different, the universe must be tuned specifically for life.
+In practice, this hypothesis is formulated in relation to dimensionless physical constants.
+These physical constants, parameters, and initial conditions of the universe at or around the Big Bang played a key role in allowing life to emerge and evolve.
+There are about 31 physical constants in the Standard Model of particle physics and the standard model of cosmology combined, and they seem to have unusual precision.

 History

 In 1913, chemist Lawrence Joseph Henderson wrote The Fitness of the Environment, one of the first books to explore fine tuning in the universe.
 Henderson discusses the importance of water and the environment to living things, pointing out that life as it exists on Earth depends entirely on Earth's very specific environmental conditions, especially the prevalence and properties of water.

 In 1961, physicist Robert H. Dicke argued that certain forces in physics, such as gravity and electromagnetism, must be perfectly fine-tuned for life to exist in the universe.

 Astronomer Fred Hoyle argued for a fine-tuned universe: "From 1953 onward, Willy Fowler and I have always been intrigued by the remarkable relation of [...] and your fixing would have to be just where these levels are actually found to be. [...]
 A common sense interpretation of the facts suggests that a superintellect has monkeyed with physics, as well as with chemistry and biology, and that there are no blind forces worth speaking about in nature."
 In his 1983 book The Intelligent Universe, Hoyle wrote, "The list of anthropic properties, apparent accidents of a non-biological nature without which carbon-based and hence human life could not exist, is large and impressive."

-Belief in the fine-tuned universe led to the expectation that the Large Hadron Collider would produce evidence of physics beyond the Standard Model, such as supersymmetry, but by 2012 it had not produced evidence for supersymmetry at the energy scales it was able to probe.
+The desire to resolve the fine-tuning problem led to the expectation that the Large Hadron Collider would produce evidence of physics beyond the Standard Model, such as supersymmetry, but by 2012 it had not produced evidence for supersymmetry at the energy scales it was able to probe.
+This absence leaves the fine-tuning problem unresolved, leading some physicists to suggest that the Standard Model may fundamentally require fine-tuning rather than a natural explanation.